 Line 1.
 TOTAL SALES: The apportionment factor is a fraction, the numerator of which includes the total sales of the taxpayer in Maine during the tax period, and the denominator of which includes the total sales of the taxpayer everywhere in the U.S. during the tax period.
-For unitary businesses filing a combined report, the sales factor must include all sales of the taxpayer and members of the affliated group.
+For unitary businesses filing a combined report, the sales factor must include all sales of the taxpayer and members of the affiliated group.
 Both the numerator and the denominator must exclude certain sales of tangible personal property into a state where the taxpayer is not taxable, unless the sales are to the federal government.
 Sales into a state where the taxpayer is not taxable, however, are included if an affiliate with which the taxpayer conducts a unitary business is taxable within that state.

-Note: Total sales must exclude income claimed as a deduction on Form 1120ME, line 2e (deduction for dividends from certain foreign affiliates), income claimed as a deduction on Form 1120ME, line 2k for 50% of apportionable subpart F income and income claimed as a deduction on Form 1120ME, line 2l for 80% of apportionable deferred foreign income.
-Total sales must also exclude the deduction of 50% of the apportionable global intangible low-taxed income claimed on Form 1120ME, line 2m.
-However, the remaining 50% of the apportionable global intangible low-taxed income may, to the extent included in federal gross income and net of related expenses and deductions deducted in calculating federal taxable income, be used to calculate the Maine apportionment factor.
+Note: Total sales must exclude income claimed as a deduction on Form 1120ME, line 2e (deduction for dividends from certain affiliates), income claimed as a deduction on Form 1120ME, line 2I for 50% of apportionable subpart F income and income claimed as a deduction on Form 1120ME, line 2m for 80% of apportionable deferred foreign income.
+Total sales must also exclude the deduction of 50% of the apportionable global intangible low-taxed income claimed on Form 1120ME, line 2n.
+However, 50% of the apportionable global intangible low-taxed income must, to the extent included in federal gross income, be used to calculate the Maine apportionment factor.

 Sales, other than sales of tangible personal property.
 Receipts from sales, other than sales of tangible personal property, are generally attributed to the state where the services are received or where the property is located.
-Thus sales, other than sales of tangible personal property, are attributed as follows:
+Thus, sales, other than sales of tangible personal property, are attributed as follows: